triwgani/Maven02/README.md

 - In the Customers table, categorizing "customer_city" as City, "customer_postal_code" as Postal Code, and "customer_country" as Country/Region
 - In the Stores table, categorizing "store_city" as City, "store_state" as State or Province, "store_country" as Country/Region, and "full_address" as Address

-The Steps above results in the following Relation Model:
+All the steps above resulted in the following Relation Model:

 ![](RelationModel.png)